 What’s the time?

 730pm.
-But show up by 7-715pm to guarantee yourself a seat, chat with friends, get a drink from the bar and settle in.
-Even in our bigger location, we always pack the room and standing room only is a possibility.
+But show up by 7-715pm to guarantee yourself a seat, chat with friends, get a drink from the bar, check out the art (see below) and settle in.
+We’ll close the balcony at BAC to keep things a bit more intimate and cozy.

 Where’s the place?